-The emissions testing of the engine consisted of triplicate 1.5-minute samples at the inlet and exhaust of the catalyst.
-Testing was conducted at three points across the diameter of the duct during each run.
-Sampling was performed simultaneously for O_2 and CO.
+The emissions testing of the engine consisted of one 15-minute sample at the exhaust of the catalyst.
+Testing was conducted at three points across the diameter of the duct.
+Sampling was performed simultaneously for $O_2$ and CO.
 Data was recorded at 10-second intervals.